What Defenses Can Be Used Against Your Personal Injury Claim?

 Contact an Experienced St. Louis Personal Injury Attorney for a Free Consultation

-If you have been involved in an accident or event that resulted in an injury, it is important to discuss the circumstances of your injury with an experienced personal injury attorney who can help to protect your legal rights and interests to compensation.
+If you have been involved in an accident or event that resulted in an injury, it is important to discuss the circumstances of your accident with our personal injury lawyers who can help to protect your legal rights and interests to compensation.
 To contact a personal injury attorney for a free consultation please feel free to call the The Bruning Law Firm trial attorneys at 314-735-8100.